jdjakub/phd-thesis/ch-bl.md

     2: { apply: set,  map: box,  key: color,  to: value }
     3: box
 \end{lstlisting}
+}
+\centering\includegraphics[width=14cm]{masp/render-map-entry.png}
 \caption[Masp code for local colour preview]{This Masp code checks if a map entry is named ``color''.
 If so, it returns an appropriately coloured box with a grey border.
-Otherwise, it returns the string \texttt{unhandled}.}
+Otherwise, it returns the string \texttt{unhandled}.
+The left is how we would prefer to read it; the right is slightly tidier than what is actually visible in the state viewer.}
 \label{lst:rendermapentry}
 \end{figure}